 If you want something a bit more luxurious, India has that too.

 Buy ODOMOS once you’re in India to protect against mosquitoes

 There have been recent stories of foreigners getting dengue fever (which can be miserable), so it can be best to protect yourself.
-This will depend on where you go, but I think nowadays dengue fever is the bigger mosquito threat compared to malaria – but I’m no public health expert!
 And this is also why it’s best to get travel insurance for India, just in case!